Cal-in-Sacramento Fellowship

 Students pose outside California State Capitol with text "Cal-in-Sacramento, Preparing California's future leaders for public service""

 Cal-in-Sacramento is one of the University of California’s largest and most prestigious campus-based public service internship programs.
-For the past five decades, hundreds of Cal students have gone to Sacramento under our auspices to gain first-hand experience in the most dynamic state capital in the country.
+For more than five decades, hundreds of Cal students have gone to Sacramento under our auspices to gain first-hand experience in the most dynamic state capital in the country.
 Many of these students have gone on to careers in politics, government, and public service.

 Program Overview